b-k-pham/david2entrez_converter/README.md

 # NOTE: I AM NOT AFFILIATED WITH THE DAVID NCIFCRF GROUP.
-IF FOR ANY REASON USE OF THE DATA IN THIS WAY IS PROHIBITED, PLEASE LET ME KNOW
+IF FOR ANY REASON USE OF THE DATA IN THIS WAY IS PROHIBITED, PLEASE LET ME KNOW AT bkpham@ucsd.edu

 Anyone can freely retrieve the data themselves following the instructions in this link (https://david-bioinformatics.freeforums.net/thread/42/first-time-user)